Enterprise Recon Cloud 2.13.0

 Improved Features:

-- Updated TLS protocol library for increased application security.
+- Updated compression libraries and other enhancements for increased application security.

 - Minor UI enhancements.